lotterfriends/bootstrap-wizard/README.md

 ```

 ## Options
-- defaultTitle : Text in the Breadcrumb if no Legend-Tag is set (Default: "Step")
+- defaultTitle : Label in the Breadcrumb, if no Legend-Tag is set (Default: "Step")
-- nextClass: CSS-Class for the nextbutton (Default: "next")
+- nextClass: CSS-Class for the Nextbutton (Default: "next")
-- prevClass: CSS-Class for the previewsbutton (Default : "previews")
+- prevClass: CSS-Class for the previous button (Default : "previous")
 - jumperClass: CSS-Class for the Link in the Breadcrumb (Default: "jump")

 ## Events